4 FAQs about Abilify’s Link to Compulsive Behaviors – New Orleans Pharmacy Error Lawyer InsightsJuly 25th, 2016

 If your family member died due to the effects of Abilify, contact a pharmacy error lawyer as soon as possible.
 You may have grounds for a wrongful death claim.

-David A. Bowling of the Bowling Law Firm is ready to represent your interests.
+David A. Bowling of the The Bowling Christiansen Law Firm is ready to represent your interests.
 Mr. Bowling is a New Orleans pharmacy error lawyer who will help you fight for the highest possible compensation.

-The Bowling Law Firm received the highest possible rating under Martindale-Hubbell’s peer review rating system.
+The Bowling Christiansen Law Firm received the highest possible rating under Martindale-Hubbell’s peer review rating system.
 Call (504) 586-5200 to schedule a consultation.